A simplified lower bound for implicational logic: Preliminaries

-Strictly speaking, Alon and Boppana work with \emph{bounded fan-in} monotone circuits, i.e., such that the in-degree of all gates is at most~$2$, and they measure size by the number of gates.
+Strictly speaking, Hrube\v s and Pudl\'ak work with \emph{bounded fan-in} monotone circuits, i.e., such that the in-degree of all gates is at most~$2$, and they measure size by the number of gates.
 This makes no difference, as a $d$-ary $\land$- or $\lor$-gate can be simulated by $d-1$ binary gates using $2(d-1)$~wires, thus any monotone circuit with $s$~wires can be transformed to a bounded fan-in monotone circuit with $s'\le2s$ wires; moreover, a circuit with $s'$~wires has at most $s'+1$ gates (we may associate each node other than the root with an outgoing wire).
-This mild size increase does not affect the shape of the lower bound in \th\ref{thm:alon-bop}.
+This mild size increase does not affect the shape of the lower bound in Theorem~\ref{thm:hru-pud}.